 Recognition of your commitments on both the R&A website and Golf Australia website – with potential to have your club/facility highlighted through video case studies.

-If you are interested in becoming a Women in Golf Charter signatory club, please reach out to us via firstname.lastname@example.org.
+If you are interested in becoming a Women in Golf Charter signatory club, please submit an expression of interest form here.
 From there we will arrange a brief meeting with your local Golf Australia Regional Development Officer or Clubs and Facilities Support Manager, and the Female Engagement Team.

 Golf Australia has a range of resources to assist clubs in making their commitment to the R&A’s Women in Golf Charter.
 The most pivotal of the resources is Sport Australia’s ‘Game Plan’ tool, accessed from the Club & Facility Support portal.
 The ‘Game Plan’ tool, which a module focused on the growth of women in golf, will help a club identify areas of the club in which it already excels, and areas for improvement, ultimately assisting in the development of an action plan for your organisation.

 Let’s all work together to get more girls and women both playing and working in golf!
 For any questions, please contact firstname.lastname@example.org.